-Various individuals from each sector have been diligently involved to ensure this program is a successful operation, they include, Renee Paterson (ENVC), Sharlene Baird (Cliffs Natural Resources), Patrick Ryan (Cliffs Natural Resources), and Howie Wills (EC).
-In addition to these managers and program leads, there have been a team of individuals who work together to ensure the day to day operation of this station is providing quality data.
-Maria Murphy (ENVC) was responsible for this water quality station during 2014; responsibilities included deployment and removal of the instrument, maintenance and calibration of the instrument and preparation of monthly deployment reports.
-Leona Hyde and Kelly Maher are acknowledged for their assistance during deployment and removal procedures in 2014.
+Various individuals from each sector have been diligently involved to ensure this program is a successful operation, they include, Renee Paterson (ENVC), Patrick Ryan (Cliffs Natural Resources), and Howie Wills (EC).
+In addition to these managers, there have been a team of individuals who work together to ensure the day to day operation of this station is providing quality data.
+Maria Murphy (ENVC) was responsible for this water quality station during 2015; responsibilities included deployment and removal of the instrument, maintenance and calibration of the instrument and preparation of monthly deployment reports.
+Kelly Maher (ENVC) is acknowledged for her assistance during deployment and removal procedures in 2015.